-However, they typically contain a number of ingredients, including added sugars and preservatives, which some people may want to avoid for health reasons.
+However, they typically contain a number of ingredients, including added sugars and preservatives, which some people may want to limit or avoid for health reasons.

-Summary: Commercial or homemade soy-based sour creams are suitable for vegans and those with an allergy to milk.
+Commercial or homemade soy-based sour creams are suitable for people following a vegan diet and those with an allergy to milk.
 They can be used in place of sour cream in recipes.

 Sour cream is a popular ingredient.
-However, some people need a tasty alternative due to allergies, preferences or simply because they need a quick replacement for a recipe.
+However, some people need a tasty alternative due to allergies, personal preferences, or simply because they need a quick replacement for a recipe.